Brian Wayne Wells

 A year, later in 1879, the up and coming inventor married Mary Wortman, the 21 year-old daughter of John and Henrietta Wortman of Peru, Illinois.
 In 1880, William went to work as a foreman in the factory of the Moline Plow Company located in Moline, Illinois.
-Later he worked for another plow company—the Parlin & Orendorff (P. & O.) Company of Canton, Illinois.
+After working at the Moline Plow Company for less than a year, William Bettendorf obtained a postion as a foreman for the Parlin & Orendorff (P. & O.) Company of Canton, Illinois.

 Thus, on September 12, 1886, William P. Bettendorf officially opened the doors of his own new company under the name the Bettendorf Metal Wheel Company at the old Donahue factory site.
 He and his family moved across the Mississippi River from Moline, Illinois, to Davenport, Iowa and settled in a house located at 402 E. 6th Street in Davenport.

 It was a glorious time in the prosperous up and coming river town of Davenport, Iowa.
 (The optimism of Iowa during this time is captured in the 1962 movie, The Music Man.)
 Being located on the banks of the Mississippi River, Davenport was on the border between the state of Iowa and the state of Illinois.
 Directly across the river, were the towns of Moline and Rock Island, Illinois.
 During this time, Davenport, Moline and Rock Island were gradually becoming integrated into a single economic unit.
 On August 8, 1888, a group of Chicago investors bought out the street car lines of Davenport, Iowa, Moline and Rock Island Illinois.
 This new street car organization then built a bridge across the Mississippi River from Davenport to Rock Island which accommodated the rails of the street cars.
 Accordingly, the street car lines of all three cities were then physically linked together.
+The street company was then renamed the Tri-City Street Car Company.
 On Christmas Day 1888, the first street car ran across the bridge connecting Davenport and Rock Island.
-By this physical connection the three cities took a long step toward becoming a single economic entity.
+By this physical connection the three cities took a long step toward becoming a single economic entity

 The 1880s was an optimistic time.
 Still even in the best of times, isolated adverse economic incidents did occur.
 Witness the “run” on the German Savings Bank which began in late 1886, almost the same time William P. Bettendorf opened the doors of his new company.
 Patrons of the bank began withdrawing their funds from the bank.
 The “run” continued until November 26, 1888 and severely weakened the bank’s largest corporate customers, including the Bettendorf Metal Wheel Company.
 Without the help of their bank, the Bettendorf Metal Wheel Company was driven into the arms of the French brothers.
 The French brothers were called upon to put up more capital or to arrange for new investors and they did so, increasing their own share of ownership in the Bettendorf Wheel Company.